infinitelyjames/Malx/README.md

 A command fully utilising all the options above would look like this: ![Step 6](images/step6.png)

-If you have any more questions, contact me on discord (Infinity#1056).
+If you have any more questions, contact me on discord (codebyte).

 ## Troubleshooting